byleonardlim/personal-site/content/case-studies/management-letter.md

 ---

 ## Overview
-This case study shows how an AI-powered Management Letter tool turned a frustrating, time-consuming task into a fast, reliable, and hassle-free process.
+This case study showcases how an AI-powered Management Letter tool transformed a frustrating, time-consuming task into a fast, reliable, and hassle-free process.
+The product is part of a larger ecosystem aimed at reshaping how auditors conduct audits and communicate with clients efficiently.

-Allison — a fictional but very relatable auditor — used to juggle scattered audit notes, tedious evidence checks, and manual source tracing.
-Now, a custom-built AI tool reads through thousands of pages, pulls out key issues, and creates draft Management Letters, complete with traceable citations and formatted sections.
+Allisonm, a fictional yet relatable auditor — once juggled scattered audit notes, tedious evidence checks, and manual source tracing.
+Today, a custom-built AI tool scans thousands of pages, extracts key issues, and drafts Management Letters with traceable citations and properly formatted sections.

-Built as a Microsoft Word add-in, it cut prep time by 80%, reduced errors by 70%, and doubled issue-identification speed — proof that smartly designed AI can fix real professional pain points while driving serious productivity.
+Built as a Microsoft Word add-in, it cut preparation time by 80%, reduced errors by 70%, and doubled issue-identification speed — clear proof that well-designed AI solutions can solve real professional challenges while boosting productivity.

 ## Impact
 - **80%**